Zulu-Inuoe/jzon/README.md

 All of `jzon`'s public API's are type safe, issuing `cl:type-error` as appropriate.

-Some other JSON parsers will make dangerous use of features like `optimize (safety 0) (speed 3)` in unreasonable places can cause errors such as:
+Some other JSON parsers will make dangerous use of features like `optimize (safety 0) (speed 3)` without type-checking their public API:

 ``` lisp
 CL-USER> (parse 2)
 ; Debugger entered on #<SB-SYS:MEMORY-FAULT-ERROR {1003964833}>
 ```

-... which are unreasonable.
+Such errors are unreasonable.

 ### Avoid Infinite Interning